AjaxAueleke/machipc/README.md

 The Mach IPC is a message-passing communication model.
 All inter-task communication is carried out by messages.
 Messages are sent to, and received from, mailboxes, which are called ports in Mach.
 A message is sent to one port, and a response is sent to a separate reply port.
-Message passing may occur between any two ports on the same host or on separate hosts on a distributed system.
-Associated with each port is a collection of port rights that identify the capabilities necessary for a task to interact with the port.
 Each task also has access to a _central_ or _bootstrap_ server , which is responsible for storing and distributing information of running tasks.
 As messages are sent to the port, the messages are copied into a